openmobilityfoundation/mobility-data-specification/policy/README.md

 Note: provider_id is an implicit parameter and will be encoded in the authentication key

-Returns: List of policy objects effective during the timespan described by greater than or equal to `start_time` and less than or equal to `end_time`
+Returns: List of policy objects effective during the timespan described by greater than or equal to `start_time` and less than or equal to `end_time`, plus a timestamp for `updated` and `version` with the schema version.

 Policies will be returned in order of effective date (see Policy Schema, below), with pagination as in Agency or Provider.